-Emergency energy talks will stretch into coming days amid crisis
+Energy crisis talks fail to reach deal as household bills could double

 This could mean going beyond just trimming green levies and VAT from 5 per cent to zero on bills and even allow a bigger-than-expected rise in the price cap than currently planned in April, the same person with knowledge of the talks said.

-However, the Independent understands that the government is reluctant to put too great a squeeze on household budgets by allowing any sharper uptick in bills this April.
-Analysts already expect the price cap to increase by around 50 per cent to around £2,000 a year for an average household this Spring.
+However, The Independent understands that the government is reluctant to put too great a squeeze on household budgets by allowing any sharper uptick in bills this April.
+Analysts already expect the price cap to increase by around 50 per cent to around £2,000 a year for an average household this spring.

 Predictions for a sharp increase in energy bills come as wages are failing to keep pace with inflation causing real terms cuts to household incomes.

-There is also industry pressure to scrap VAT on bills, a move suggested by the Labour party, but on its own such a measure would not do enough to mitigate the impact of sustained high gas prices, the Independent has been told.
+There is also industry pressure to scrap VAT on bills, a move suggested by the Labour party, but on its own such a measure would not do enough to mitigate the impact of sustained high gas prices, The Independent has been told.

 Instead, there would need to be a medium-term solution that allows for a transition away from fossil fuels, but which is realistic about the need for companies to be able to share costs with consumers, one senior industry figure said.